tier4/CalibrationTools/sensor/docs/tutorials/mapping_based_calibrator.md

 ### Vehicle

-When doing the calibration, the user needs to drive the vehicle to collect the point cloud for building the map.
+When doing the calibration, the user needs to drive the vehicle to collect the pointcloud for building the map.
 While recording data during the experiment, slow down the vehicle's speed as much as possible.
 For instance, driving slower than 5 km/hr is good for recording quality data.
 Also, during the experiment, try to avoid people walking around the vehicle and aim to keep the surroundings static.

 ## Launching the tool